stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Select USB installation media with Windows 10.
 * Follow usual Windows 10 installation procedure.

-<span style="color:red">**Note: Be careful and select right partition created before for Windows 10.
-Otherwise you can destroy macOS installation.**</span>
+**Note: Be careful and select right partition created before for Windows 10.
+Otherwise you can destroy macOS installation.**

 **Useful information**